oval-group/dfw/README.md

 }
 ```

+**Note:** you might be interested in our follow-up algorithm [ALI-G](https://github.com/oval-group/ali-g), which has explicit convergence guarantees and outperforms DFW in our experiments.

 ## Requirements

 This code should work for pytorch >= 1.0 in python3.
 Detailed requirements are available in `requirements.txt`.